-- 1. Cleaning the cuvettes Many domestic cleaning agents contain reducing substances.
+- Cleaning the cuvettes Many domestic cleaning agents contain reducing substances.
 Use of these substances leads to false low readings when measuring chlorine/bromine/chlorine dioxide/ozone.
-To exclude this measurement error, the glassware must not cause any chlorine loss.
+To exclude this measurement error, the cuvettes must not contain any substances that have a chlorine demand.
 Therefore the cuvettes must be stored in a sodium hypochlorite solution (0.1 g/l) for one hour and then thoroughly rinsed with deionised water. - 2.
 For the relevant specification of free chlorine and total chlorine use a separate set of cuvettes for each determination (see EN ISO 7393-2, section.
 5.3).